 Everything about Apple’s brand suggests the future.
 The clean design and simple interface of their products bring to mind the impossibly efficient technology of your favorite science fiction world—honestly, every time I use my iPad I kind of feel like I belong on the starship Enterprise.
 It’s not just that kind of future, though.
 Everything Apple does is infused with the spirit of moving forward.
 Thinking differently.
 Bucking the status quo.
 Creating new things.

 And again, it works.
-If you walk into the Element Three creative space, you’re going to see a lot of Apple products.
+If you walk into the home office of almost any Element Three employee, you’re going to see a lot of Apple products.
 That’s partly because of their functionality, of course, but it’s also because they cultivate a feeling that anything is possible.
-And when you want to make something that’s never been made, whether it’s art or business, inspiration is key.
+And when you want to make something that’s never been made, whether it’s art or business or marketing, inspiration is key.

 Totino’s: Youthful Anarchy